rosnovsky/rosnovsky.us/src/content/blog/2024/01/05/using-gpt-as-a-rubber-ducky.md

 ---
-title: Using GPT as rubber ducky
+title: Using GPT as a rubber ducky
 pubDatetime: 2024-01-05T16:42:51Z
 featured: false
 draft: false